calvean/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword script count number of lines that contains the word bin 16-whatsnext displays 3 line after pattern match 17-hidethisword script diplays lines that do not contain the pattern bin
+15-countthatword script count number of lines that contains the word bin 16-whatsnext displays 3 line after pattern match 17-hidethisword script diplays lines that do not contain the pattern bin 18-letteronly script displays files that start with letters only